MichaelSoegaard/Cointegration_in_trading/Readme.md

 ![Trades](img/trades.png)
 *Visualization of two months with trades based on the optimal parameters*

-The notebook has a lot of comments to let you understnad the code and my proce
+The notebook has a lot of comments to let you understnad the code and my process.

 #### Backtest and production